osmandin/rubymine_vagrant/README.md

 5. Go to: RubyMine/Preferences/Languages & Frameworks/RubySDK & Gems.
 a.
 Add remote SDK.
    Just like Figure 2, ensure that the path to remote ruby is the rvm gem folder, not remote ruby.
 That is, the path should be: /usr/local/rvm/gems/ruby-2.1.3
 b.
 Make sure the default SDK selected is remote ruby by clicking on checkbox (shift green check mark).
+See Figure 2b.
 6. Go to: Run/Edit Configurations/Ruby SDK/Use Other SDK (Select remote SDK as in Figure 3.)
-7. Go to: Run/Run (or Debug for debugging, etc. RubyMine would prompt for debase gem install.
-Click yes.)
+7. Go to: Run/Run or Run/Debug (see note on debugging below).
 7b.
-Confirm success by visiting localhost:3000/greetings/hello
+Confirm success by visiting localhost:3000/greetings/hello.
+See Figure 4.
 8. Finally: Tools/Vagrant/Halt (when done).

-You can also SSH into your box and create box snapshots (out of safety), etc.

 Figure 1: Enabling Vagrant in RubyMine
 ![Vagrant](images/vagrant.png)